tijlleenders/ZinZen-user-talk/README.md

-# ZinZen user talk
+# ZinZen® user talk
-Welcome to **your** place to give comments and suggestions on the ZinZen functionality.
+Welcome to **your** place to give comments and suggestions on the ZinZen® functionality.